ManimCommunity/manim/docs/source/installation/troubleshooting.rst

 ``pip install manim`` fails when installing manimpango?
 -------------------------------------------------------
-This mostly means that pip was not able to use our pre-built wheels of ``manimpango``.
+This most likely means that pip was not able to use our pre-built wheels of ``manimpango``.
 Let us know (via our `Discord <https://www.manim.community/discord/>`_ or by opening a
 `new issue on GitHub <https://github.com/ManimCommunity/ManimPango/issues/new>`_)